goodnesglaciers/lakes_cluster/README.md

 Recreate figures and movies in Stevens et al. (202?): _Ice-sheet hydro-fracture not advanced inland by lower-elevation lake drainages in Kalaallit Nunaat._

 ## System requirements
 This code requires MATLAB R2023B (or a more recent MATLAB release) to run.
 The code has been tested on MATLAB R2023B.
 To install, download this code repository to your computer (~900 MB).
 Also download the FigShare data deposition corresponding to this manuscript (~33 GB).
-A typical install time on a "normal" desktop computer should be <20 minutes, depending on internet speed.
+A typical install time on a desktop computer should be <20 minutes, depending on internet speed.

 Next, follow the instructions in each subsection below for running data-processing and figure-creation scripts.
-The expected output are the paper figures and reproductions of all quantitative results presented in the manuscript.
-A typical run time on a "normal" desktop computer will be a few minutes for each figure-producing script.
+The expected outputs are reproductions of all quantitative results presented in the manuscript and the paper figures.
+A typical run time on a desktop computer will be a few minutes for each figure-producing script.
 The **nevis** subglacial-hydrology model (_Hewitt,_ 2013) takes ~12 hours to run over a full melt season.

 ## Probabilistic temporal-cluster analysis
 Within [homogeneous_poisson](homogeneous_poisson/), scripts for counting up clusters of lake-drainage events, organized by drainage mechanism: